codeyogi911/shopify-mcp/README.md

 # Shopify MCP Server

 A Model Context Protocol (MCP) server that connects your Shopify store data to AI assistants like Claude.
-This server allows AI assistants to directly browse your products and inventory details from your Shopify store.
+This server allows AI assistants to directly browse your products, inventory details, and orders from your Shopify store.

 ## Features

 - **Browse Products**: Retrieve and view product listings from your Shopify store
 - **View Product Details**: Get comprehensive information about specific products
 - **Inventory Management**: Check inventory levels across locations for products and variants
+- **Order Management**: Browse and search orders with various filters
-- **Combined Tool Interface**: Single versatile tool with flexible parameters
+- **Combined Tool Interface**: Each feature uses a single versatile tool with flexible parameters

 ## Prerequisites